This is the featured image of the Processing Vocals in SoundBridge blog article.

 You probably wonder how to get that wide and crystal clear vocal sound.
-Here at SoundBridge, we have decided to give you a close up into vocal processing techniques.
+Here at SoundBridge, we have decided to give you a close-up of vocal processing techniques.
+This tutorial will guide you through all the steps required to make vocals come to life from unprocessed recordings.
+So, let's start!

-To start, we have a mono vocal take that is totally unprocessed.
-Firstly, let’s use a compressor to flatten any undesirable peaks.
+To start, we have a mono-vocal take that is unprocessed.
+Firstly, let's use a compressor to flatten any undesirable peaks.
 We will apply compression lightly in order to preserve the majority of dynamics.

 Mono Vocal - Compressed